Nepiki/Guides/(WIP)-Pokémon-Trading-Card-Game-2:-The-Invasion-of-Team-GR!.md

 _Receive the Kabuto Coin from Gene!_

-After defeating Gene in the Rock Club, he will give you the coin.
+* After defeating Gene in the Rock Club, he'll give you the coin.

 ***